ccutrer/somfy_sdn/README.md

 and by capturing traffic from a Somfy UAI+, and referencing the output of the Somfy SDN Frame Builder tool.

-One caveat is for getting and setting node labels, there appears to be bugs in the UAI+ and Sonesse 30 motors that can truncate the checksum in certain conditions when the sum of the bytes is greater than 0x10ff.
-Unfortunately they seem to be _different_ bugs in UAI+ and the motors.
-Therefore I've given up on figuring out exact ranges and inferring who is sending the message, and just don't automatically query node labels.
-You can still set labels just fine via MQTT.

 ## MQTT/Homie Bridge

 An MQTT Bridge is provided to allow easy integration with other systems.
 You